Honduras Country Report

 Health and Medical

 Mosquito-borne diseases pose the biggest threat to travelers, although other ailments are occasionally reported.
-Medical care is generally limited, though there are several adequate hospitals and clinics in Tegucigalpa and San Pedro Sula that can provide basic care.
+Vaccines before travel are also required, for example, for yellow fever.
+Medical care is generally limited, though several adequate hospitals and clinics in Tegucigalpa and San Pedro Sula can provide basic care.
 Shortages of medicines are common.
 Tap water is not considered safe for drinking unless otherwise directed.

 Political